ONE WORLD ROASTERS

 Region: Pico Duarte, Dominican Republic (Direct Trade)

-Spirit Mountain is an organic and fair trade coffee farm in the Dominican Republic located in the famed Pico Duarte region.
+Spirit Mountain is an organic, fair trade coffee farm in the Dominican Republic located in the famed Pico Duarte region.
 They are UTZ Organic Certified, Rainforest Certified, and Socially Responsible.
 Spirit Mountain also gives back to its community — one that is too often exploited by brokers — by operating a school to educate residents in their area.

 The farm is located in a unique spot within the Dominican Republic where its coffee is grown on a granite substrate, rather than on calcium, as is usually the case with other farms in the DR. We have a Direct Trade relationship with Spirit Mountain, which ensures that all of our support goes straight to Spirit Mountain, so they can continue to be an asset to their community.